 The vulva should be washed at least once a day.
 If you do not wish to take a shower you could use a bidet.
 During your period you should wash as often or even more often than at other times.

-Daily feminine hygiene tips: in addition to washing, protection is also important.
+Another very important feminine hygiene tip is that, in addition to washing, protection is also important.
 Pantyliners can help you feel clean.
-They can be used on days when you have just light bleeding, as additional protection with tampons or on days when you are experiencing lots of discharge.
 As their name suggests, pantyliners protect your panties.
-To be effective they should be changed as often as necessary.
+ALWAYS DISCREET has a wide variety of panty liners with various absorbency.
+For small bladder leakage, you may consider trying our light panty liners.
+To be effective panty liners should be changed as often as necessary (depending on the absorbency).
 You do not have to use them if they cause itchiness or irritation.
 Some women feel very comfortable with them, others do not.
 It is a personal choice.

 It is advisable to wear panties made of natural fibres.
 These should be changed at least once a day or more often if it makes you feel more comfortable.
 You can wear synthetic panties but if you experience irritation you should change to cotton.
 Thongs can be worn as long as they are not uncomfortable or excessively tight around the genital area.